joesb/helios360/content/handbook/what/cdo-role.md

 We've already set out a definition of the Chief Delivery Officer previously, at the [beginning of this *Handbook*](/handbook/#what-is-a-chief-delivery-officer), but it may be useful to reiterate some of that here.

+{% ColourBG %}
+  {% Markdown %}
-> The Chief Delivery Officer (CDO) is a key leadership role.
+> The Chief Delivery Officer (CDO) is a key leadership role.{.vlarge .medium .secondary-font .lineheight-1}
 >
-> Normally an executive-level role, the CDO works closely with other leaders in the organisation to align the client delivery strategy with both the business goals and customers' needs.
+> Normally an executive-level role, the CDO works closely with other leaders in the organisation to align the client delivery strategy with both the business goals and customers' needs.{.large .medium .secondary-font .lineheight-1}
+{.padding-block-lg .content-canvas-item-wide-left-more}
+  {% endMarkdown %}
+{% endColourBG %}

 Let's divide this opening section into two parts.